 17.1.6.
-Usage of role-based access controls (RBAC) should be implemented to ensure appropriate access to networks
+Usage of role-based access controls (RBAC) shall be implemented to ensure appropriate access to networks.

 17.1.7.
-Two-factor authentication for remote access should be implemented as defined in the access control policy.
+Two-factor authentication for remote access shall be implemented as defined in the Access Control Policy (refer to policy #8).

 17.2.
-Firewalls, routers, and access control lists, or equivalent access controls, should be used to regulate network traffic for connections to/from the Internet or other external networks, as follows:
+Firewalls, routers, and access control lists, or equivalent access controls, shall be used to regulate network traffic for connections to/from the Internet or other external networks, as follows:

 17.2.1.
-Configuration standards should be established and implemented.
+Configuration standards shall be established and implemented.

 17.2.2.
-Access control policy should limit inbound and outbound traffic to only necessary protocols, ports, and/or destinations.
+Access control policy shall limit inbound and outbound traffic to only necessary protocols, ports, and/or destinations.

 17.2.3.
-Internal IP address ranges should be restricted from passing from the Internet into the DMZ or internal networks.
+Internal IP address ranges shall be restricted from passing from the Internet into the DMZ or internal networks.

 17.2.4.
-All inbound internet traffic should terminate in the DMZ.
+All inbound internet traffic shall terminate in a DMZ.

 17.2.5.
-Only properly established connections should be allowed into iCIMS networks.
+Only IT and Information Security approved connections shall be allowed into iCIMS networks.

 17.2.7.
-All rule set modifications should be reviewed and approved by the Information Security Department prior to implementation.
+All internet facing rule set modifications shall be reviewed and approved by the Information Security Department prior to implementation.

 17.2.8.
-Direct access between the Internet and any system containing SPI should be prohibited.
+Direct access between the Internet and any system containing PII shall be prohibited.

 17.3.
-Network equipment should be configured to close inactive sessions.
+Network equipment shall be configured to close inactive sessions.

 17.4.
-Remote access servers should be placed in the firewall DMZs.
+Remote access servers shall be placed in the firewall DMZs.

 17.5.
-Network intrusion detection systems (IDS) should be implemented and monitored by Information Security.
+Network intrusion detection systems (IDS) shall be implemented and monitored by Information Security.